Detailed Information on Lukla’s Flight

 Training for Everest Base Camp Cho La Pass Trekking

 Once you sign up for the trek, start your fitness program at least 8 to 12 weeks before heading to the Himalayas.
 Remember, your fitness training should start slow and level up gradually as you improve.
-Do not go overboard from the start, as it may result in excessive fatigue, muscle cramps, or long-term injuries.
+Please do not go overboard from the start, as it may result in excessive fatigue, muscle cramps, or long-term injuries.

 Conditioning Hikes

 Remember, progression is the key!
-Just because you should simulate does not mean you start with a 15—or 20-kilometer hike, wearing brand-new hiking boots and carrying a fully loaded backpack.
+Just because you should simulate does not mean you start with a 15 or 20-kilometer hike, wearing brand-new hiking boots and carrying a fully loaded backpack.

 Always start slow.
 Start with a short 3—to 5-kilometer hike with a barely loaded backpack.
 Gradually increase the distance, intensity, altitude, and backpack weight each week.